-The Bible and Theology Program is designed for the student who:

-- Desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture. - Seeks a broad understanding of the Bible: - o Its origin - Its authority - Hermeneutical principles - Is interested in concentrated exposure to the Theological Distinctives of Oneness Theology - Desires to develop the skills for preaching and teaching. - Wishes to contribute to scholarly research through theological writing. - Desires to develop a practical application of theology through ministry opportunities.
+The Bible and Theology Program is designed for the student who desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture.
+Students in this program will gain a broad understanding of the Bible, Its origin, authority, and hermeneutical principles.
+This program provides students with: 1) a concentrated exposure to Oneness Pentecostal Theology, 2) the skills for preaching and teaching, 3) a pathway to contribute to scholarly research through theological writing, and 4) a practical application of theology through ministry opportunities.